AideenM12/MotherFolklore-MS3/TESTING.md

 ### Footer

 **Description**
-Verify that the site footer is present and responsive on all devices across all pages as expected as expected.
+Verify that the site footer is present and responsive on all devices across all pages as expected.

 **Steps**
 1. Open your web browser of choice.